alxpez/vuegg/.github/CONTRIBUTING.md

 4. Ensure the test suite passes
 5. Make sure your code has no lint errors
 6. Open a PR! (checkout the [PR template](https://github.com/vuegg/vuegg/blob/master/.github/PULL_REQUEST_TEMPLATE.md))

-## Coding Style
-Follow the conventions defined (babel-eslint parser rules) in the project .eslint files, in short:

-- 2 spaces for indentation rather than tabs
-- No semi-colon ( ; ) needed to end statements

 ## License
 By contributing, you agree that your contributions will be licensed under the same [MIT License](https://github.com/vuegg/vuegg/blob/master/LICENSE) that covers the vuegg.